 For decades, traditional materials such as paint, epoxy, fiberglass and vinyl esters have all been used to perform these various types of protective coating applications.

 Polyurea coating technology is not new.
-In fact it has been around and in use for almost three decades now.
-Polyurea is newer and more advanced than these traditional coating systems and offers many advantages to the owner, specifier and contractor.
+In fact, it has been around and in use for almost three decades now.
+Polyurea is newer and more advanced than these traditional coating systems, and offers many advantages to the owner, specifier and contractor.

 Polyurea’s major benefit is its fast set nature.
-It can typically return an area to service many times faster than traditional coatings, allowing the owner to put the facility back in use without days and weeks of revenue losing down-time.
+It can typically return an area to service many times faster than traditional coatings, allowing the owner to put the facility back in use without days or weeks of revenue losing down-time.
 Down time for maintenance and coatings on water tanks, waste-water clarifiers, parking garages and chemical storage tanks costs the facility owner a great deal of money since these areas must be taken out of service while other coatings are applied and drying.